ligurio/awesome-ci/README.md

 I have created [a list of such services](/continuous-integration-services-list.md) to make easy comparison of them and choose more suitable for you.

+Some of CI services has open source code thus you can setup them in standalone mode.
+Pay attention in column "Features".

 ### How To Contribute
 - [Fork](https://github.com/ligurio/Continuous-Integration-services/fork)
 - [Edit](https://github.com/ligurio/Continuous-Integration-services/edit/master/continuous-integration-services-list.md) (we prefer multiple small commits rather than one large change)